reAudioPlayer-Apollo/source/README.md

 - [install directory]/ressources/games.json is being synchronised to the cloud

 reAudioPlayer collects and temporary stores anonymously on an external server, only accessible through the audio player with an automatically generated key:
-- game library, used to share your games, generated key can be shared to friends
+- game library, used to share your games, generated key can be shared to friends, expires one day after creation